slawcode/workin-9-5/README.md

 - A green color block represents the future, red indicates the present and greay represents the past.
 - Initially there were multiple challenges faced, especially with JavaScript to implement the date and time, moving color time blocks and local storage.
 - As well, there were challenges with time and completing this project.
-- This project runs in the browser using dynamically HTML, CSS and is powerted by JQuery.
+- This project runs in the browser using dynamically updated HTML and CSS and is powered by JQuery.

 ## Usage
 - To use this webpage all that is needed is a browser and an internet connection.
 Once the URL is placed in the brower the webpage will open.
 - The user will input text, including tasks and events, and click the save button.

-- No authentications are needed to access the website.
+- No authentications are needed to access the webpage.

 ## Credits